robinrendle/robinrendle.com/src/pages/notes/the-writers-we-think-we-are.md

 >
 > This was, I realized with a start, the first time in years that anyone had reacted to my writing with pleasure.

-This is an extract from _A Swim in a Pond in the Rain_, Saunders’s book about writing that I won’t stop talking about, and it perfectly captures how I think about my own somewhat-idle-somewhat-stalled-somewhat-_something_-career.
+This is an extract from _A Swim in a Pond in the Rain_, Saunders’s book about writing that I won’t stop talking about, and it perfectly captures how I think about my own somewhat-idle-somewhat-stalled-somewhat-_something_ writing career.

 But hush!
 There’s more: